Eating disorders and memory

 Many memory impairments exist as a result from or cause of eating disorders.
 Eating disorders (EDs) are characterized by abnormal and disturbed eating patterns that affect the lives of the individuals who worry about their weight to the extreme.
 These abnormal eating patterns involve either inadequate or excessive food intake, affecting the individual's physical and mental health.

 In regard to mental health, individuals with eating disorders appear to have impairments in executive functioning, visual-spatial ability, divided and sustained attention, verbal functioning, learning, and memory.
 Some memory impairments found in individuals with ED, are due to nutritional deficiencies, as well as various cognitive and attentional biases.
 Neurobiological differences have been found in individuals with ED compared to healthy individuals, and these differences are reflected in specific memory impairments.
 There are certain treatments and effects of treatments, aimed at these ED-specific memory impairments.
 Animal research and areas of future research in relation to ED and memory, are also integral to understanding the effects of ED on memory.
 There are three particular diagnoses of eating disorders that have been linked to memory impairments: anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).

 Memory impairments

 Memory biases

-Individuals with eating disorders show increased tendencies to direct their attention towards irregular eating-related thought processing and attentional bias, compared to non-ED individuals.
-Studies have suggested a strong link between eating disorders and information processing such as attention and memory.
+Individuals with eating disorders show increased tendencies to direct their attention toward irregular eating-related thought processing and attentional bias compared to non-ED individuals.
+Studies have suggested a strong link between eating disorders and information processing, such as attention and memory.
 All types of eating disorders (bulimia nervosa, anorexia nervosa, and EDNOS) consistently display attentional biases towards disorder-related stimuli specific to their ED.
-Examples of disorder-related stimuli include food, shape, weight and size.
+Examples of disorder-related stimuli include food, shape, weight, and size.
 This heightened attention to disorder-related stimuli leads to higher levels of encoding, consolidation and retrieval of this information, acting as a potential cause for the mental maintenance of the disorder(s).

 Individuals with eating disorders display several memory and attentional biases to food, shape, weight and size.
 Specific memory biases include: